dovecot/documentation/source/configuration_manual/mail_location/mbox/mboxchildfolders.rst

                                  "foo/bar"
 ================================ ===============================================

 However there is a problem.
-Under mbox, setting ``DIRNAME`` alone leaves Dovecot unable to place index files, which would likely result in performance issues, or worse, if the index directory gets created first, this will obstruct the creation of the mbox file.
-So when using ``DIRNAME`` with mbox, it is also necessary to configure ``INDEX``.
+Under mbox, setting :dovecot_core:ref:`mailbox_directory_name` alone leaves Dovecot unable to place index files, which would likely result in performance issues, or worse, if the index directory gets created first, this will obstruct the creation of the mbox file.
+So when using :dovecot_core:ref:`mailbox_directory_name` with mbox, it is also necessary to configure :dovecot_core:ref:`mail_index_path`.
 The question then arises where to put index files.

 Any directory under the ``~/mail`` directory could be considered as a mail